piskvorky/sqlitedict/README.rst

 >>> print mydict['some_key']
 >>> print len(mydict) # etc... all dict functions work

-Pickle is used internally to serialize the values.
+Pickle is used internally to (de)serialize the values.
 Keys are strings.

 If you don't use autocommit (default is no autocommit for performance), then don't forget to call ``mydict.commit()`` when done with a transaction.